ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 their pretty lips by hissing.
 Subsequently one at
 of them exhibited her indignation by folding up bri
 a copy of the liquor bill and launching it at cel
-the head of Mr. Allen, who was foremost i
+the head of Mr. Allen, who was foremost in
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:lu:batch_lu_sands_ver01:data:sn83016483:00212475142:1855041101:0155/pct:54.623724,59.294872,14.253827,25.937797/!600,600/0/default.jpg"/>
 </td>